 Disney Parks are continuing to move forward and adjust certain attractions to the current times.

-Now, there is another Disney Parks attraction that has become the “hot topic” of rethemes — Peter Pan’s Flight.
+Now, another Disney Parks attraction has become the “hot topic” of rethemes — Peter Pan’s Flight.

 Peter Pan’s Flight at Disneyland Paris

-Peter Pan’s Flight is a popular Disney attraction located at several different Disney Parks around the world.
+Peter Pan’s Flight is a popular Disney attraction located at several different Disney Parks worldwide.
 The official description of the Disneyland Paris version reads: